Doctrine and Covenants

 Week 30: Joseph Smith’s vision of the celestial kingdom; Joseph F. Smith’s vision of the spirit world

 Additional reading and links

-- Joseph F. Smith, “Status of Children in the Resurrection,” Improvement Era 21, no. 7 (May 1918): 567–74.
-In this address given in the Salt Lake Temple (given only eight months before his vision in D&C 138), President Smith taught about the status of the spirits of children who die and how they will be resurrected.
+Joseph F. Smith, “Status of Children in the Resurrection,” Improvement Era 21, no. 7 (May 1918): 567–74.
+In this address given in the Salt Lake Temple—given only eight months before his vision that is now D&C 138—President Smith taught about the status of the spirits of children who die and how they will be resurrected.

-- Mary Jane Woodger, “From Obscurity to Scripture: Joseph F. Smith’s Vision of the Redemption of the Dead,” in You Shall Have My Word: Exploring the Text of the Doctrine and Covenants, ed.
-Scott C. Esplin, Richard O. Cowan, and Rachel Cope (Provo, Utah: Religious Studies Center and Salt Lake City: Deseret Book, 2012), 234–54.
+Mary Jane Woodger, “From Obscurity to Scripture: Joseph F. Smith’s Vision of the Redemption of the Dead,” in You Shall Have My Word: Exploring the Text of the Doctrine and Covenants, ed.
+Scott C. Esplin, Richard O. Cowan, and Rachel Cope (Provo, Utah: Religious Studies Center at Brigham Young University / Salt Lake City: Deseret Book, 2012), 234–54.